 - Must create a Facebook Page.
 Leads can’t message your business through Facebook Messenger unless you’ve created a Facebook Page.
 Once you’ve created a Page, they can easily message your team.

 - May only chat with leads who have reached out first.
 Again, this is a critical rule with any messaging channel.
-Like Apple Business Chat and Google’s Business Messages, there is no way for your team to connect with leads who haven’t messaged your team first through Facebook Messenger.
+Like Apple Messages for Business and Google’s Business Messages, there is no way for your team to connect with leads who haven’t messaged your team first through Facebook Messenger.

 - Can reconnect with leads who end conversations.
 Facebook Messenger allows your team to reach back out to leads as long as it’s within a twenty-four hour period.
 Ensure that your agents only use this feature to follow up on tickets or in-app purchases.
 Do not use this tool to push sales or offer coupons.

 - Should send immediate auto replies to each lead.
 You want the Facebook Messenger experience to be as smooth as possible.
-Like with Apple Business Chat and Google’s Messages, send leads during-hours and after-hours auto replies.
+Like with Apple Messages for Business and Google’s Messages, send leads during-hours and after-hours auto replies.
 Consider using the same auto reply for each channel for branding continuity.

-For the most part, using Facebook Messenger to connect with leads is similar to using Apple Business Chat or Google’s Business Messages.
+For the most part, using Facebook Messenger to connect with leads is similar to using Apple Messages for Business or Google’s Business Messages.
 The biggest difference is that your team can use the channel to follow up with leads after conversations are complete.

 WhatsApp is a popular messaging channel across the world.
 Consumers use it to chat with friends, family, and their favorite brands.
 Your leads can chat with you if your number is saved onto their phone or they can reach out to you after viewing your business profile.